Psychiatric Service Dog for ADHD — ADA Task Training Guide

 - The disability does not substantially limit any major life activity

-Does ADHD qualify for a Psychiatric Service Dog in Michigan?
+Does ADHD qualify for a Psychiatric Service Dog under the ADA?

 Yes.
 Under the ADA, ADHD is a qualifying disability when it substantially limits one or more major life activities.
-A Michigan-licensed mental health professional must certify the functional impairment and recommend a PSD.
+A licensed mental health professional must certify the functional impairment and recommend a PSD.

 What tasks must a PSD for ADHD perform?